CFPB Readiness Series: Making Risk Assessment Work For You

 Once you’ve determined that you need to undergo a CFPB audit, conducting a risk assessment enables you to find and address gaps before the audit begins.
-In this webinar, hear from speakers Todd Stephenson and Jessie Skibbe on how you can make a risk assessment work for you.

 What is a Risk Assessment and Why Should I Care?